liddiard/yagsa/README.md

 # Yet Another Google Spreadsheet API (yagsa)

+**For a possibly better option that doesn't require running a web application on your own server, check out: [liddiard/google-sheet-s3](https://github.com/liddiard/google-sheet-s3).**

 ## Does

 - Return a published Google Sheet as JSON given a sheet ID.